fusionhuh/deskimg/README.md

 the config file is written to ~/.deskimg/config.sh. creating this directory in advance is not necessary; the program will handle creation of the directory as well as the file.

-for the best experience, it is recommended that you configures the config script to run on startup. if you don't want to do that or don't know how, just run `sh ~/.deskimg/config.sh` when desired.
+for the best experience, it is recommended that you configure the config script to run on startup. if you don't want to do that or don't know how, just run `sh ~/.deskimg/config.sh` when desired.

 note: transparency effects (and some other things probably?) require a compositing window manager.